seetaresearch/dragon/docs/api/python/tensorflow/math.rst

   : Compute the largest integer not greater than input.

   `greater(...) <math/greater.html>`_
-  : Compute the element-wise greater comparison.
+  : Compute element-wise greater comparison.

   `greater_equal(...) <math/greater_equal.html>`_
-  : Compute the element-wise greater-equal comparison.
+  : Compute element-wise greater-equal comparison.

   `is_finite(...) <math/is_finite.html>`_
   : Check if the elements of input are finite.